When I was a wee lad, I was certain I would be the next Todd McFarlane.

-This isn’t an absolute, of course as there are MANY really great studios out there do that amazingly high-quality work consistently.
-The trouble is that MOST studios operate this way, and if you are one of the idealistic few who demand quality in everything you make for a client, you’ll likely have a hard time competing with the bargain basement prices of your competitors.
+This isn’t an absolute, of course as there are many really great studios out there do that amazingly high-quality work consistently.
+The trouble is that most studios operate this way, and if you are one of the idealistic few who demand quality in everything you make for a client, you’ll likely have a hard time competing with the bargain basement prices of your competitors.

 The Business of Success

-Fortunately during my college design frenzy I racked up a whole lot of business experience when I started two companies and made a whole lot of mistakes (and a few ridiculously excellent successes).
-I decided to get the bitter taste of ‘the real world’ of the design business out of my mouth by starting up my own studio, and after a whole lot of hard work I had (on a very small scale) the kind of studio I was lusting after for so long.
+Fortunately during my college design frenzy I racked up a whole lot of business experience when I started two companies and made a whole lot of mistakes (and a few successes).
+I decided to get the bitter taste of ‘the real world’ of the design business out of my mouth by starting up my own studio, and after a whole lot of hard work I had (on a very small scale) the kind of studio I had been lusting after for so long.

 But the funny thing about success is that once you’ve achieved it, there are always new horizons.
 After a few years in LA, with a successful (and very rapidly growing) business, I had a terrible realization.

 I was starting to plateau, slowly but surely.